 The committees report on their activities regularly to the board of directors.

-The control, risks and sustainability committee is comprised of three non-executive and independent members:
+The audit, risk and sustainability committee is comprised of three non-executive and independent members:

 - Marina Manna (chairperson);

 - Cinzia Donalisio (member);

-- Maria Grazia Filippini (member).
+- Mario Cesari (member).

 The remuneration committee is comprised of three non-executive and independent members: